 Auto debt is when you specifically buy a car on loan.
 According to the stats, America has $10 Billion in auto debt up till 2016.
 The result of auto debt varies from the lessor to lessor, and it depends on your contract.

 If you miss your first payment, you will most likely get a notification shortly.
 If you keep forgetting your income, then the lessor can repossess your car.
 The lessor can not take your car forcibly.
-Otherwise, it will be considered breaking the law.
+Otherwise, it will consider breaking the law.
 However, the lessor can deactivate your vehicle by using a device known as a starter interrupt device.
-In this way, the motor’s ignition system is deactivated, and you will not be able to use the car.
+In this way, the motor’s ignition system was deactivating, and you will not be able to use the car.
 In such a case, you will have to pay a termination fee.
-Your creditworthiness will be affected as well.
+Your creditworthiness will affect as well.

 If you are underprivileged, the doctor will give you a discount on your medical bill, but still, one should try to provide the medical bills because even this will affect your credit score.

-After 90 days, you are given a letter of demand.
+After 90 days, you get a letter of demand.
 It is your last chance to pay back.
-After this, the lender will be allowed to put your house on auction, so eventually, you will have to vacate the house.
+After this, the lender has been allowing to put your house on auction, so eventually, you will have to vacate the house.
 It will badly affect your credit score, and you might not get a place in the future on loan.